Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 At this point, I went to my favorite IRC channel (#python-fr) and asked for help, and we finally found the explanation!

 What does `import module` do?
-If we trust `[the python documentation](https://docs.python.org/2/library/imp.html#examples), it basically does this:
+If we trust `[the Python documentation](https://docs.python.org/2/library/imp.html#examples), it basically does this:

 ```python
 import imp